 Jon has been cited by Forbes.com, TechCrunch, PC Magazine, Moz.com, The Charlotte Observer, PBS, CIO.com, The Washington Post, ZDNet and numerous other trusted websites and publications.
 He’s also been a guest lecturer at several universities, spoken at industry conferences and has personally hired and trained dozens of top digital marketers.

-Growing & Selling My SEO Agency
+My Story of Growing & Selling An SEO Agency

 In 2003 I started an internet marketing consulting firm called Ephricon Web Marketing.
 At first it was a one-man-show and I offered a wide range of services from website design to email marketing to search engine optimization.
 The latter of which was just starting to come onto the horizon with Yahoo, MSN, Excite, Alta Vista, and this new search engine called Google.